Syllabus for Modelling in Biology

 - Revised by: The Faculty Board of Science and Technology

-150 credits including 75 credits biology, and Mathematics and Statistics, 10 credits.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.
+150 credits including 75 credits in biology, 30 credits in chemistry, and Mathematics and Statistics, 10 credits.

 - Responsible department: Biology Education Centre

 The aim of the course is to give students with a background in biology basic skills in building and analysing mathematical models of biological systems.
-On completion of the course, the student should be able to:
+After passing this course the student should be able to:

 - outline the principles behind modelling - why mathematical models?